iml130/sola/minhton/docs/programmers/concept.md

 ### PhysicalNodeInfo

-This class contains the information about the physical layer, namely the IP address and port.
+This class contains information about the physical layer, namely the IP address and port.
 At the moment only IPv4 addresses are supported.

 The comparison operators calculate a value out of the IP address and node which do not have a direct meaning.